Community Blood Drive

 Wolf’s impressive nine-year tenure included 101 total victories (including eight in the playoffs) and the NFL’s best regular-season record (83-45) since the 1993 advent of free agency.

-A return to the NFC Championship slipped painfully through the Packers' fingers in 2003.
-Donovan McNabb led the Eagles to a come-from-behind, 20-17 overtime win to end an emotional Packers run in the Divisional playoffs.
+But Donovan McNabb led the Philadelphia Eagles to a come-from-behind, 20-17 overtime win to end an emotional Packers run in the divisional playoffs.

 McCarthy guided the Packers to a resilient four-game winning streak to close his first season as head coach with an 8-8 record, keeping the team in contention for the playoffs until the final weekend of 2006, when mere percentage points dubbed the Giants the NFC’s last postseason qualifier.